XiaoxuYangLab/Human_DRG_SG/README.md

 ### 4. Runtime

-The pipeline for deep whole-genome sequencing should run for 10-20 hours each step on a Liunx server with 4-8 cores 60-120G memory.
+The pipeline for deep whole-genome sequencing should run for 10-20 hours for each step on a Linux server with 4-8 cores and 60-120G memory.
+Statistical simulation code in R normally takes hours to finish.
+It normally does not run on a normal desktop computer.

 -----------------------------------

 ### 5. Contact: